 "Kain Venator at your service," I wave with a friendly smile.

 "Venator!"
-Teifei exclaims, but Ayral holds up a hand.
+Teifei exclaims to my complete and utter confusion, but Ayral holds up a hand.

 "The Rogue Hunters allied with the rogue werewolves in the area and attempted an ambush as we came to shore.
 Daresay I fought valiantly, but six of the Rogue Hunters escaped.
 I know they will have found reinforcements and are still pursuing us."